 Now Facebook knows you much better than I. It knows where you’ve been, it knows what you’ve looked at, what posts you’ve engaged with, with what friends you have engaged with and so on and so forth.
 And Facebook is trying to balance this with being a public company and their obligations to shareholders.
 So what they do is, they invest into more and more sophisticated algorithms to be able to make sure that you are getting the most relevant content.
 But Facebook’s a true network.
 They have their social graph so there are people who look like you and Facebook is going to use your data, and everyone else’s, all one billion daily users in Facebook, to be able to fine tune that algorithm.
 So what that means is that if you’re present as an employer brand, you’re continually putting out content, you’re going to be rewarded by growing your organic reach because the right people are actually interacting with your content.

-So what we’re seeing is that, I wrote an internal memo to our members at Universum, and it was titled, “The Great are Outpacing the Good.”
-And what I meant by that is that it’s those companies who have gone into social media early, who are continually posting and now are starting to experiment with sponsored advertising, they are getting between 100 and in some instances we saw 10,000 times higher engagement than the average.
+I wrote an internal memo, and it was titled, “The Great are Outpacing the Good.”
+And what I meant by that is that it’s those companies who have gone into social media early, who are continually posting and now are starting to experiment with sponsored advertising, they are getting between 100 and in some instances, we saw 10,000 times higher engagement than the average.
 So now the average is being pulled down a bit, because there is a land rush into social media now by employers.
-Everyone and their dog is getting into it so that’s pulling down the average, or keeping it relatively flat because you have so many new entrants who are at amateur level and they’re levelling up.
+Everyone and their dog is getting into it so that’s pulling down the average, or keeping it relatively flat because you have so many new entrants who are at amateur level and they’re leveling up.
 Is that what we are seeing is that there are a few brands out there who are up in the stratosphere with engagement and they are capturing the majority of the share of voice.

 Again this is everybody, all talent, but we don’t have the ability today to look into subsets of talent, but I would imagine that some of those employers on social media are actually capturing the lion’s share of specific types of talent, like IT talents or people studying sales and marketing, and things like that.